bhuvanmdev/RL-tic-tac-toe/README.md

 ![alt text](./matplotlibs/agentX.png)
 #### <u>observation</u>:-
-When given the opurtunity for x to always play first, There seems to a bias for first player, due to which X easily learns to win a similar agent playing second.
+When given the opportunity for x to always play first, There seems to a bias for first player, due to which X easily learns to win, even aganist a similar agent, playing second.

-### 2) <u>When Agent plays against an agent and first player is choosen randomly</u>
+### 2) <u>When Agent plays against an agent and first player is chosen randomly</u>

 hyper-parameters same as the previous one.
 ![alt text](./matplotlibs/agentXO.png)